Stealthy Backdoor Attack via Confidence-driven Sampling: Appendix

 where we assume this decision boundary is not overlapped with $C_2$.
 During the inference, triggers will be added to samples in $C_1$, which means that the circle of $C_1$ will shift by $\epsilon \frac{t}{\|t\|_2}$ (denoted as $\bar{C}_1$) as shown in Fig.\ref{fig:svm_r2} and \ref{fig:svm_b2}, then the yellow area will be misclassified as $C_2$.
 Thus the success rate without any defenses is determined by the area of the yellow area.
 Since the circle of $C_1$ is fixed, we only need to compare the distance from the center of $\bar{C}_1$ to the backdoored decision boundary, which is the bold green line in Fig.\ref{fig:svm_r2} and \ref{fig:svm_b2}.
 Notice that $\mu_1-\Tilde{x}$ is orthogonal to the decision boundary defined in Eq.\ref{eq:backdoor decison}, thus the length of the green bold line is the length of $\Tilde{\Tilde{c}}_1-\Tilde{c}_1$ in the direction of $\mu_1-\Tilde{x}$ where $\Tilde{\Tilde{c}}_1$ is the center of $\Tilde{\Tilde{C}}_1$, thus the distance is computed as:

-This finishes the proof.
-This formulation indicates that smaller $\|\Tilde{x}-\mu_1\|$ and $\cos(a,\Tilde{x}-\mu_1)$ leads to larger $d_D(\Tilde{x})$.
+The above formulation indicates that smaller $\|\Tilde{x}-\mu_1\|$ and $\cos(a,\Tilde{x}-\mu_1)$ leads to larger $d_D(\Tilde{x})$.
 Therefore, the closer the selected sample to the decision boundary, the smaller the area of the yellow area is, and the smaller the success rate for the backdoored attack.
 Note that here we only consider the case that $a^T(\Tilde{x}-\mu_1)\ge 0$ otherwise the poisoned sample will remain in the original $C_1$.
 These results reveal the trade-off between stealthiness and performance.

 \end{proof}